OLPH Parish Ministries are listed below in alphabetical order.

 Adult Choir - Cantors - Children’s Choir

 Under the direction of Michele Williams and her assistant, Beth Wenglicki, the OLPH Choir provides liturgical enrichment with its solemn, respectful performance of specially selected hymns.
 The choir sings at the 10:00 A.M.
 Mass every Sunday from September through June, as well as at special liturgies such as First Holy Communion, Confirmation, Forty Hours, Christmas Eve, the Holy Week Triduum, and Easter.
 Rehearsals are scheduled for Wednesday evenings, 7:30-9:00 P.M.
 New members, high school age and older, are always welcome.
 No experience is necessary.
-Contact Michele Williams at 610-644-1161.
+Contact Michele Williams by email at MLW4SATB@AOL.COM.

 Cantors lead the congregation in the singing of hymns and Mass responses.
 Assignments rotate on an approximately three-week basis.
 Experience is helpful but not required.
 Cantors prepare by using tapes and/or working individually with one of the organists.
 Contact Michele Williams at 610-644-1161.